its-tkc/its-tkc/README.md

 my current project that i'm handling is Kids Colouring App already published on play store.

-I'm also working on my own personal project that is a game named Pico - The Ball.
+I'm also working on my own personal project that's a game named Pico - The Ball.
 I have developed other games and XR apps📹 in the past is well.
 I'm also a member of Google Developers Group new delhi.